Project Access Management - Collaborators

 Remove a collaborator by clicking ``Remove`` button

-After a user is added as a collaborator to a project, the project will appear on the collaborator’s projects dashboard, but with a special icon:
+After a user is added as a collaborator to a project, the project will appear on the collaborator’s (individual account) projects dashboard.

 Collaborator Permission Roles